 As part of the inspection, a mechanic will look at the exterior of a vehicle.
 For example, the headlights, taillights, and blinkers are all inspected to see if they worked prior to the accident.
-Driving without proper headlights could cause dangerous situations and may have led to the accident.
+Driving without proper headlights could cause dangerous situations and may have led to an accident.

 The tires are also part of the inspection process.
 If the tires were worn or bald, then they may have posed a danger while on the road.
 For example, a vehicle may not have slowed properly if worn tires skidded on the road.
 The use of worn tires for extended periods of time could lead to a charge of negligence against the other driver.

-An inspection will look into all the details like tire tread to determine if the wheel condition impacted the accident in any way.
+An inspection will look into all the details like the tire tread to determine if the wheel condition impacted the accident in any way.

 Interior Car Features

 Several other elements of a car are not visible on the outside but could make a difference in your injury case.
 For example, a brake inspection will detail how worn the brakes are.
 An engine inspection will determine if the vehicle was in good driving condition.